Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 For occasional use, single shots are fine.
 If you're making six drinks a day, you'll get tired of pulling three doubles.
 Doubles are the happy medium.

-- Breville HX: Stabilizes quickly, maintains 92–94°C consistently
+- Breville HX Stabilizes quickly, maintains 92, 94°C (per Breville product specifications) consistently

-- Gaggia (stock): Varies 85–95°C depending on boiler saturation.
+- Gaggia (stock) Varies 85, 95°C (per Gaggia specifications) depending on boiler saturation.
 PID locks it at your set point.

-- Rancilio: Stabilizes at 90–93°C, holds steady.
+- Rancilio Stabilizes at 90, 93°C (per Rancilio specifications), holds steady.
 Slightly lower temperature swing than Gaggia.

 None of them are complicated.
 All require basic backflushing, basket soaking, and occasional descaling.
 The Gaggia just has more nooks and crannies once modded.